xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 if I need to share some content with somebody, or to suggest my system to a friend, it has to be powerful and complete, yet simple and easy to understand.
 1. **Metadata**
 Metadata, such as date and time of creation and of modification, must be clear, accessible, and impossible to lose.
 Many of my notes are important to me as memories and they have a huge value in relation with their date of creation.
+1. **Multiple languages**
+I often use both English and Italian (my mother language), and in the future I may add more.
+I desire an effective way to both handle and link content in different languages.
 1. **Reminders**
 one feature which made me stick with Google Keep before and Joplin later is the ability to set reminders and send push notifications on the smartphone at a given time.
 This is a crucial need to me, and it should be on top, but since my reminders aren't strictly related to my notes' content, I can use a different app focused on reminders only if the above condition are satisfied.